vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Not-Not Is What?
 Actionable Commandments?
 Here is an attempt to extrapolate from the Ten Commandments of the Bible by flipping them from a prohibitive form into a proactive, dynamic secular form, focusing on what to do instead of what not to do.
 You will disagree because I cannot precisely invert negative into positive.
-I also provide supportive quotes from other parts of the Bible.
+I also provide potentially supportive quotes from other parts of the Bible.
 Let me know if you spot an inaccuracy?

 1. **Worship only God** becomes **Focus on what increases the good and follow the best path towards that.**